vialauditThe Roundup

-affiliate disclosure · We earn affiliate commission on some vendor links.
-Audits, scores, and rankings are independent — vendors do not pay for placement and do not see drafts. read more →
+affiliate disclosure · we earn commission on some vendor links. audits, scores, and rankings are independent — vendors do not pay for placement. read more →

 0/100

-• +Historical: long-running US-domestic operation with multi-year COA history
+• Historical: long-running US-domestic operation with multi-year COA history

-• +Historical: broad catalog covering GLP-1 mainstream + healing peptides
+• Historical: broad catalog covering GLP-1 mainstream + healing peptides

-• +Historical: customer-service responsiveness reported as above-average through 2024
+• Historical: customer-service responsiveness reported as above-average through 2024

 • Permanently offline since December 2025 federal plea